1926 Hairstyles – a collection of high school photos

-We’re starting with photos of my grandmother Kate Satterfield and her high school girl friends from the Pana Township High School class of 1926 in Pana, IL.
-The photos show a range of 1920′s hairstyles as carried out by young women in a small town – while they had access to beauty parlors, which they may have used for an important event like a senior/graduation photo, it’s a safe bet that some of these were styled at home.
+These are photos of my grandmother Kate and her high school girl friends.
+The photos show a range of 1920’s hairstyles as carried out by young women in a small midwestern town.
+While they had access to beauty parlors, which they may have used for an important event like a senior/graduation photo, it’s a safe bet that some of these were styled at home.

-In general, younger women in the 1920′s wore their hair bobbed, it was almost universal.
+In general, younger women in the mid-1920’s wore their hair bobbed, it was almost universal by 1925.
 The hair was routinely chin length or shorter and often included bangs and a center or side part.
-While the silhouette was consistent, the styling of the hair ran the gamut from razor straight bobs to dramatic waves, and everything in between.
+While the length was consistent, the styling of the hair ran the gamut from razor straight bobs to dramatic waves, and everything in between.

 My grandmother, Kate, has stunningly symmetrical and smooth finger waves.
 While they are carefully sculpted to frame the face, they soften up considerably as they move towards the back of her head.
 These waves were almost certainly shaped using fingers, comb and metal duck-billed clips.

 The hair would have been given a basic body with either rollers or a permanent wave first, and then the clips would have been used as the hair was combed and pinched into place.
 Given the smoothness, she almost certainly used a setting lotion on damp hair prior to arranging the waves and putting the clips on.
 The clips would have been left on until the hair was dry.

 Based on other photos of Kate from the era, she seems to have had a basic perm which she generally wore in a very loose bob with the same center part.
 It seems very reasonable to assume she wanted to do her hair up a little more elaborately for this photo, which is the only studio photo we have of her at this time in her life.
 Please also note the extremely straight center part – well-defined parts were the norm for the period.
 Use a rat tail comb on damp hair for easy part manipulation.